-A further concern is sharing data securely with those who need it, such as the payroll department, internal and external auditors and those responding to unemployment claims.
+A further concern is sharing data securely with those who need it, such as the payroll department, internal and external auditors, and those responding to unemployment claims.
 Rather than emailing or printing out documents in response to these requests, you should be able to grant limited access to a discrete set of documents without them ever leaving the system.
 HR administrators can set up secure virtual “file rooms” containing the requested documents, and grant access only to those who require it.
-The access can limit printing, downloading or copying, and it can also expire after a preset amount of time to prevent potential breaches down the road.
-In addition, the solution should provide a complete audit trail that records every access and every action taken on a document.
+The access can limit printing, downloading, or copying, and it can also expire after a preset amount of time to prevent potential breaches down the road.
+In addition, the HR document management system should provide a complete audit trail that records every access and every action taken on a document.

-The digital transformation of HR has come a long way, but it isn’t truly complete without a robust centralized document management solution.
+The digital transformation of HR document management has come a long way, but it isn’t truly complete without a robust centralized HR document management solution.
 When your department spends less time on routine administrative tasks, it can begin to take its place as the strategic, culture-developing backbone of an organization.
-To learn more about how to best prepare your department for digital transformation, download our free eBook, “A Blueprint for HR Document Transformation.”
+To learn more about how to best prepare your department for the digital transformation of document management, download our free eBook, “A Blueprint for HR Document Transformation.”

 Andrea Palumbo has over 20 years of experience in the HR and Payroll industry as both an HRIS client and vendor.
-Her teams are responsible for implementing and maintaining critical HR technology, data and timely processing of payroll for over 1300 employees globally.
-Andrea’s in-depth knowledge of HR Technology and sensitive employee data allow her to convey the benefits of having a robust HRIS and data management systems working together side by side .
+Her teams are responsible for implementing and maintaining critical HR technology, data, and timely processing of payroll for over 1300 employees globally.
+Andrea’s in-depth knowledge of HR Technology and sensitive employee data allows her to convey the benefits of having robust HRIS and data management systems working together side by side.